617-East-Trust/open-grind-premium/docs/content/grindr-api/messaging/albums.md

 ## AlbumContentWithRemainingViews

 - *everything from [AlbumContent](/grindr-api/messaging/albums#albumcontent)*
-- `remainingViews` — integer, optional
+- `remainingViews` — integer, might be -1; absent if this is your own album, optional

 ## AlbumDetailsResponse